garyunyoung/advent-of-code/README.md

 # Advent of Code
-Coding practice using Eric Wastl's Advent of Code series
+Coding practice using Eric Wastl's Advent of Code series.

+**Using:** TypeScript and Javascript